LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention: Related Work

 \section{Related Work}

-\paragraph{Instruction-Following Language Models.} The subfield of language models learning instruction-following capabilities aims to generate responses based on natural language commands, which have been extensively researched in language~\cite{wei2021finetuned, wang2022super, bach2022promptsource, ouyang2022training}, and multi-modality~\cite{Shridhar2019ALFREDAB, Min2021FILMFI} domains.
-These methods normally enhance the pre-trained LLMs by fine-tuning them using high-quality instruction-output data pairs.
-Such fine-tuning process boosts the model to better comprehend user intentions and follow instructions more accurately.
-Therein, FLAN~\cite{wei2021finetuned} introduces an instruction tuning method that outperforms non-tuned LLMs in unseen tasks.
-PromptSource~\cite{bach2022promptsource} provides a development environment with a web-based GUI, which creates and manages natural language prompts for zero-shot and gradient-based few-shot learning.
-SUP-NATINST~\cite{wang2022super} establishes a large benchmark of 1,616 diverse language tasks, and adopts a multi-task training on the T5 model.
-InstructGPT~\cite{ouyang2022training} demonstrates significant improvement of the instruction-following power, and is probably integrated into the closed-source GPT-3.5~\cite{brown2020language} and GPT-4~\cite{OpenAI2023GPT4TR}.
-Stanford Alpaca~\cite{alpaca} fine-tunes all the 7B parameters of an LLM, i.e., LLaMA~\cite{touvron2023llama} in an end-to-end manner, which is open-source and replicable.
-However, this full-model fine-tuning can be inefficient in both time and memory, limiting its transferability to downstream applications.
-In contrast, our LLaMA-Adapter aims to fine-tune only lightweight adapters on top of the frozen LLaMA, other than updating parameters of the entire model.
-Compared to a concurrent work Alpaca-LoRA~\cite{alpaca_lora}, our approach further reduces the computational demands, and can be generalized to follow visual instructions for multi-modal reasoning.
+\paragraph{Instruction Tuning of Language Models.} The subfield of language models learning instruction-following capabilities aims to generate responses based on natural language commands.
+These methods normally enhance the pre-trained LLMs by fine-tuning them with high-quality instruction-output data pairs.
+Early works, such as FLAN~\citep{wei2021finetuned}, PromptSource~\citep{bach2022promptsource}, and SUP-NATINST~\citep{wang2022super}, introduce effective instruction tuning methods and establish comprehensive evaluation benchmarks.
+InstructGPT~\citep{ouyang2022training} demonstrates significant improvement in the instruction-following power, but is closed-source to the community.
+To promote the open source of instruction models, Stanford Alpaca~\citep{alpaca} fine-tunes all the 7B parameters of LLaMA~\citep{touvron2023llama} with 52K self-instruct data.
+However, this full-model fine-tuning can be inefficient in both time and computation resources, limiting its transferability to downstream applications.
+In this paper, we propose LLaMA-Adapter to fine-tune only lightweight zero-initialized attention mechanisms on top of the frozen LLaMA, other than updating parameters of the entire model.
+There are several works \textbf{\textit{concurrent}} to ours, Alpaca-LoRA~\citep{alpaca_lora}, Vicuna~\citep{vicuna2023}, and LLaMA-GPT4~\citep{gpt4llm}, which aim to improve Alpaca from different aspects.
+Alpaca-LoRA utilizes the existing LoRA~\citep{hu2021lora} to efficiently fine-tune LLaMA, which is restricted to the original network structure and cannot be extended for image input.
+In contrast, our LLaMA-Adapter achieves higher training efficiency and can be simply generalized to a multi-modal LLM via zero-initialized attention.
+Vicuna and LLaMA-GPT4 target at constructing a more advanced instruction dataset using ChatGPT~\citep{OpenAI2023ChatGPT} and GPT-4~\citep{OpenAI2023GPT4TR}, instead of Alpaca's 52K data, which still adopt full fine-tuning without the potential for multi-modal instruction tuning.